Junxuan21/R/README.md

-# R for Machine Learning
+# R projects for Data Science & Analytics

-# Random Forest Clssification to predict median house price in a given district
+This is the repo for my practice files of data anlytics in R.